mittagessen/kraken/docs/advanced.rst

         $ kraken get toy
         Retrieving model        ✓

-Models will be placed in ~/.kraken and can be accessed using their name as shown by the ``show`` command, e.g.:
+Models will be placed in $XDG_BASE_DIR and can be accessed using their name as shown by the ``show`` command, e.g.:

 .. code-block:: console

-        $ kraken -i ... ... ocr -m toy.clstm
+        $ kraken -i ... ... ocr -m toy

 Additions and updates to existing models are always welcome!
 Just open a pull request or write an email.